open2c/quaich/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `samples.tsv` to specify your sample setup.
+If you want to use any external bed or bedpe files for pileups, describe them in the `annotations.tsv` file, and pairings of samples with annotations in `samples_annotations.tsv`.

 ### Step 3: Install Snakemake and other requirements